-These figures imply that OIC countries are at a greater risk compared with 2003 in terms of harmful use of alcohol.
-Therefore, OIC countries need to develop and implement effective strategies to cope with the positive trend seen in the use of alcohol.
+These figures imply that, on average, there is a worldwide downward trend in terms of the harmful use of alcohol.
+Nevertheless, some OIC countries need to exert more efforts which have a very high average alcohol consumption per person.
+In particular, such OIC countries mostly concentrated in the SSA (4.3 litres) and ECA (4.4 litres) regions.
+Such OIC countries need to develop and implement effective strategies to reduce the harmful use of alcohol.
 Some of the worldwide used strategies in this regard include: